 - whether the driver acted in a dangerous way,

-- whether any property was damaged or someone was mildly injured,
+- whether any property was damaged,

 - whether anyone sustained serious bodily harm or was killed, and

 - whether the person was driving under the influence